 But when it came to how I could go about achieving this, I was totally clueless

 And what did my hairdresser tell me when I showed him the Clueless poster?
 He advised me against trying to copy someone else’s style, but if I was really adamant then I needed length, length and more length (oh and to lose the frizzy fringe).
 Like Tai never giving up on finding the right guy, I persevered in my dream of the perfect hairstyle – only to discover that it wasn’t right for me after all (just like Tai and Elton or Tai and Josh…).
-Turns out a long, one-length hairstyle made my already fine hair fall practically flat on my head, while the lack of a fringe made my already prominent forehead seem like it took up half of my face.
-My mum took one look at me and said I was a ginger version of Wednesday Addams.
+Turns out a long, one-length hairstyle made my already fine hair fall practically flat on my head, while the lack of a fringe made my already prominent forehead seem like it took up half of my face. i was told I resembles a ginger version of Wednesday Addams.
 Way harsh but, actually, totally true.

 I left the salon feeling revived.
 It wasn’t 100 per cent Cher, but it was 40 per cent Cher, 60 per cent me.

 I walked confidently out of the salon and looked at my reflection in the window and realised it wasn’t just the hair, it was the way Cher wore it.
 It was a part of who she was.
 When she’d confidently flip it over to one side to take stock of a situation.
 Or put it in rollers before her big (if unsuccessful) date with Christian, she was always in control of her hair (if not the situation she found herself in).
 Was it this that I’d been crushing on all along?